Man in the Iron Mask: French general

-In 2021, the British historian Josephine Wilkinson supported the theory proposed earlier by Jean-Christian Petitfils, whereby the prisoner was a valet—perhaps to Henrietta of England—who had committed some indiscretion which risked compromising the relations between Louis XIV and Charles II at a sensitive time during the negotiations of the Secret Treaty of Dover against the Dutch Republic.
-In July 1669, Louis had suddenly and inexplicably fallen out with Henrietta and, since the two had previously been very close, it didn't go unnoticed.
-Wilkinson therefore suggested a link between this event and this valet's arrest in Calais, later that month, under the pseudonym of "Eustache Dauger".

 Son of Charles II

-Barnes (1908) presents James de la Cloche, the alleged illegitimate son of the reluctant Protestant Charles II of England, who would have been his father's secret intermediary with the Catholic court of France.
+In 1908, Monsignor Arthur Barnes proposed that the prisoner was James de la Cloche, the alleged illegitimate son of the reluctant Protestant Charles II of England, who would have been his father's secret intermediary with the Catholic court of France.
 One of Charles's confirmed illegitimate sons, the Duke of Monmouth, has also been proposed as the man in the mask.
 A Protestant, he led a rebellion against his uncle, the Catholic King James II.
 The rebellion failed and Monmouth was executed in 1685.
-But in 1768, a writer named Saint-Foix claimed that another man was executed in his place and that Monmouth became the masked prisoner, it being in Louis XIV's interests to assist a fellow Catholic like James who would not necessarily want to kill his own nephew.
-Saint-Foix's case was based on unsubstantiated rumors and allegations that Monmouth's execution was faked.
+However, in 1768, a writer named Saint-Foix claimed that another man was executed in his place and that Monmouth became the masked prisoner, it being in Louis XIV's interests to assist a fellow Catholic like James, who would not necessarily want to kill his own nephew.
+Saint-Foix's case was based on unsubstantiated rumours and allegations that Monmouth's execution was faked.